Create a dataset

 Append to an existing dataset

-You can also append data rows to a dataset in the UI.
+You can add data rows to a dataset in the UI.
 Go to Catalog, select your dataset from the left, then click Append to dataset.

 Each dataset has a unique dataset ID.
 You can find this dataset ID in the UI of Labelbox: